 Contact Paul Davis for all your property damage needs.
 (740) 963-9456

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you can.

-- Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+While you are waiting for us to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
+- Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 - Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a small amount of time, entry by a person can create more damage.
+Even for a small amount of time, entry by a person can lead to more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid being on carpet when possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking on carpet if at all possible.
+Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!